Grumman TBF Avenger

+From 1942-on, production of the Avenger (in fact nearly three quarters of its the total production) was subcontracted to a purposely established division of General Motors: the Eastern Aircraft Division.

 Design and development

 The Douglas TBD Devastator, the U.S. Navy's main torpedo bomber introduced in 1935, was obsolete by 1939.
 Bids were accepted from several companies, but Grumman's TBF design was selected as the replacement for the TBD and in April 1940 two prototypes were ordered by the Navy.
 Designed by Leroy Grumman, the first prototype was called the XTBF-1.
 It was first flown on 7 August 1941.
 Although one of the first two prototypes crashed near Brentwood, New York, rapid production continued.